Right Where You Are is Ok

 There are “lessons” you’re receiving from the love of your dog, or cat, or your children.
 The unconditional love you experience standing in the suns’ warmth.
 Lessons in worthiness that you receive from ALL the beings in your life that shine on you and love you without judgement.
 Those are lessons too.

 Some lessons in this life are PhD-level hard though.
 Like what this past year has been in terms of mental, emotional and financial wellbeing.
 And yet, haven’t we all had experiences of joy amidst the hardship?
-We’ve gotten to laugh still, and feel gratitude, and our own adaptability and resourcefulness – something humans are unique and accomplished at!
+We’ve gotten to laugh still, and feel gratitude, and our own adaptability and resourcefulness.
+This is something humans are unique and accomplished at!

 Where you are is ok.